IU-PR/Capstone_project/content/docs/2024/GymGuru/week2.md

 ## **Week 2 - Choosing the Tech Stack, Designing the Architecture**

+## **Overall purpose and relevance**
+The GymGuru project's main objective is to create a web application that uses computer vision technology to provide users with real-time feedback on their workout.
+This project is significant because it meets the rising need for efficient and reasonably priced exercise solutions by promoting health via the use of innovative technology.

+## **Week's focus and its relevance**
+This week, we concentrated on developing the GymGuru app's architecture, selecting the most suitable technological stack, searching for the necessary literature and resources, distributing areas of responsibility among team members, and determining such important aspects of the project as Scalability, Security, Deployment and so on.
+These activities are critical because they provide a basis for future development.

 ## **Tech Stack Selection**

 After several discussions our team defined a final at this moment Tech Stack that will allow us to implement all stated tasks for GymGuru project: